Traumatic Brain Injury Lawyers South Florida

 We know that the consequences of a traumatic brain injury can be severe and long-lasting, which is one reason we always advise our clients not to accept an early settlement offer without first consulting with an experienced traumatic brain injury attorney.
 We offer a free initial consultation to all of our clients so that we can help them evaluate their options and so that we can offer our honest opinion as to how to proceed.

-Diagnosing Traumatic Brain Injuries After an Accident in Fort Lauderdale, FL
+Diagnosing Traumatic Brain Injuries After an Accident

 In many cases, a traumatic brain injury (TBI) may not be immediately apparent if there was no significant damage to the head or skull.
 While it is important to seek medical care as soon as possible following any type of accident, this is especially important when a head injury is involved.